LUKERHYS/Gym-Booking-App-Ruby-HTML-CSS/README.md

 ## MVP

--The app should allow the gym to create / edit / delete members -The app should allow the gym to create / edit / delete classes -The app should allow the gym to add members to specific classes -The app should show a list of all upcoming classes -The app should show all members that are registered for a particular class
+* The app should allow the gym to create / edit / delete members
+* The app should allow the gym to create / edit / delete classes
+* The app should allow the gym to add members to specific classes
+* The app should show a list of all upcoming classes
+* The app should show all members that are registered for a particular class

 ## Where did I get to?